Properties of Interaction Networks in Compressed Two and Three Dimensional Particulate Systems

-{Focusing still on Fig.}~\ref{fig:avg_S}(a - b), now for the small force thresholds, we see that for $F_{\rm th}\in[0.0,1.0]$ a peak develops in the non-linear system around the jamming transition.
-Such a peak is not present (or at least is much less developed) for the linear force model.
-The formation of a well developed peak around $\rho_J$ is one of the most prominent differences between the granular systems that interact via linear and non-linear force model.

 Turning now our attention to the influence of the number of physical dimensions, we compare the panels (a) and (c) of Fig.~\ref{fig:avg_S}.
 The most obvious difference between the two is the $F_{\rm th}$ for which $\langle S\rangle/N$ attains the maximum for $\rho>\rho_J$.
 In the $3$D system, the largest values of $\langle S\rangle/N$ are observed for $F_{\rm th}\approx 2.0$.
 Therefore, the interaction networks in $3$D contain more clusters with large forces - the forces are less concentrated around the mean force.
-The $\rm PDF(F)$ for the 3D system shown in Fig.~\ref{fig:PDF} is indeed wider confirming larger force variation in comparison to $2$D. We also find that a peak develops for small $F_{\rm th}\in[0.0,1.0]$ around jamming, and beyond jamming the value of $\langle S\rangle/N$ remains at non-zero values for $F_{\rm th}\geq 2.0$.
-The last two observations are consistent with the findings for the $2$D non-linear system.
+The $\rm PDF(F)$ for the 3D system shown in Fig.~\ref{fig:PDF} is indeed wider confirming larger force variation in comparison to $2$D.